7aitsev/ansible-tuto/step-13/README.md

 # Ansible tutorial: Using tags

 We are starting to have real fun now.
 With a press of a button, we can deploy our loadbalancer and web app.
-This is awesome !
+This is awesome!

 However, as our playbooks grow, having to go through all the tasks every time is a waste of time.
 Enter tags.